fspivack/paropts/README.md

 ```
 This output file has one or two functions:
 1. The function `parse_options`
-2. The function `po_usage`, if you have chosen to include this
+2. The function `paropts_usage`, if you have chosen to include this

 `parse_options` should be called like this:
 ```bash